Testeh69/ML_learning/README.md

-Note:
+# Note Computer science and Machine Learning:

-# The computer does not understand letters so we have to convert letters into numbers.
+-The computer does not understand letters so we have to convert letters into numbers.

-Projects:
+# Projects:

 30/07/23: learning_ml_magic (classification): FreeCodeCamp